YashenM/Chinook_Database_EDA/README.md

 - `Chinook_EDA.sql`: SQL scripts used for analysis.
 - `Chinook_Database.sql`: The Chinook database file.
 - `data_dictionary.txt`: Description of the database schema and attributes.
-- `Report.pdf`: A detailed report documenting findings and recommendations (to be added).
+- `Report.pdf`: A detailed report documenting findings and recommendations.
 - `Visualizations.twbx`: Tableau workbook showcasing visual insights (to be added).

 ## Key Findings